nearform/terraform-azure-sonarqube/README.md

 This Terraform module deploys a **SonarQube container** in **Azure Container Instances (ACI)** with **private networking**.
 It includes the following components:

-- **Azure Container Instances (ACI)** – Runs the SonarQube container within a secure environment.
+- **Azure Container Instances (ACI)** – Runs the SonarQube container within a secure and scalable environment.
 - **Azure Database for PostgreSQL Flexible Server** – Provides a managed PostgreSQL database for SonarQube.
-- **Azure Key Vault** – Stores sensitive information such as database credentials securely.
+- **Azure Key Vault** – Securely stores sensitive information such as database credentials.
 - **Azure Application Gateway (AppGW)** – Acts as the entry point for external access while keeping all internal resources private.
-- **Azure Storage Account** – Provides persistent storage for SonarQube data.
+- **Azure Storage Account** – Ensures persistent storage for SonarQube data, including logs, extensions, and cache.
+- **Azure Log Analytics Workspace** – Centralizes log ingestion for streamlined monitoring and troubleshooting.

+This setup ensures a **cost-effective, reliable, and secure** SonarQube deployment on Azure while providing **enhanced observability** through **automated log ingestion**.

+## Highlights

+- **Self-contained deployment** – No external dependencies beyond basic networking.
 - **Private Deployment** – The entire infrastructure is **deployed in a private network**, with external access routed exclusively through the **Application Gateway**.

-This setup ensures a **cost-effective, reliable, and secure** SonarQube deployment on Azure.
+- **Persistence** – Three file shares are used to persist data, extensions, and logs.
+This improves **internal Elasticsearch cache performance**, allows **easy integration of third-party plugins**, and **prevents logs** from consuming container space.
+- **Automated Logging** – Logs are ingested automatically into **Azure Log Analytics** for easy troubleshooting and monitoring.
+- **Dedicated Container Registry** – Deploys and uses its **own container registry** to bypass Docker Hub’s pull rate limits.
+- **Automated Image Handling** – The module automatically pulls the specified SonarQube image tag from **Docker Hub**, pushes it to the **private container registry**, and deploys it securely.

 ## Requirements